AdobeDocs/experience-manager-65.it-IT/help/assets/accessibility.md

   * The Searching Help status message that is displayed when user enters a search string in Search for Help field under Help option
   * The error message if incorrect value is entered in Impersonate as field under User option and focus correctly moves to the text field (NPR-33804).

-Review CQ-4282133 before adding - Close option in a coral-dialog wasn't accessible through keyboard, due to which user cannot trigger close option through keyboard press in version preview dialog.
+Review CQ-4282133 before adding - Close option in a coral-dialog was not accessible through keyboard, due to which user cannot trigger close option through keyboard press in version preview dialog.
 After fix, user can close dialog through close option using keyboard.

 * CQ-4273122 - Assets of video/audio type will have aria-label in format "Multimedia player: <Title>" so users relying on screen-reader will get to know that they are video/audio assets.
 -->